jcs-instructor/mobtimer/backlog.md

                         the play button says, "Start (temp hack)" -  it might be fixed by adding sleep for 2 seconds in the frontend start watch (to make sure other components are compiled first) (Note: On 5/5/23, I changed the message from "Start (temp hack)" to "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes")
-      - [ ] ⚠️ UI Testing (we are getting a lot of UI bugs, including repeat bugs that are fixed and then break again)
+      - [ ] ⚠️ Controller and UI Testing (we are getting a lot of UI bugs, including repeat bugs that are fixed and then break again)
+            - [ ] Add Controller tests
             - [ ] List out what needs to be tested manually (and automated if possible)
+                  - See completed for ideas, and...
+                  - ...
+            - [ ] Code coverage
-            - [ ] Get UI tests working in App.test.tsx (look for .skip, etc.) - maybe see <https://reactjs.org/docs/testing-recipes.html>
+            - [ ] Maybe: Get UI tests working in App.test.tsx (look for .skip, etc.) - maybe see <https://reactjs.org/docs/testing-recipes.html>
       - [ ] Refactor: move any UI code out of Controller and call either from Timer.tsx or from onMessage.
 Includes updateSummary and getActionButtonLabel.
       - [ ] Clean up UI:
             - [ ] More compact (to fit more on screen at 100% zoom)